kornha/parliament/README.md

 A Story is an event that happened.
 - It is created from a collection of Posts that are 'talking about the same thing.' (more on this below)
+- A Story has a title and description which are raw captures of the Story's information.
-- A Story has a title, a description, a headline, a subheadline, which are textual descriptions of the Story.
+- A Story has a headline, subHeadline, lede, and article which are the `Contextualization` of the story.
 - A Story has a "happenedAt" timestamp, which represents when the event happened in the real world.
 - A Story has a "newsworthiness" value, which is a number between 0.0 and 1.0, where 1.0 is the most possibly newsworthy event.
 - A Story has a lat and long, which are the best estimates of the location of the Story.